Platformatory/platformatory.github.io/landing/migrate-to-confluent.md

 sections:
   - title: "Migration Approach"
     image_url: "/images/landing/migration-approach.svg"
-    caption: "Our approach is geared towards adoption and ROI realization around Kafka in 6-12 sprints"
+    caption: "A strategic overhaul of your streaming nervous system"
   - title: "Why Platformatory?"
     image_url: "/images/landing/why-platformatory.svg"
-    caption: "In the trenches experience with migrations, at scale"
+    caption: "Expertise intersecting infrastructure, analytics and operational data"
 ---

-# Why Migrate?
+# Why Migrate to Confluent?

 Founded by Kafka's original developers, Confluent provides the most comprehensive distribution of Kafka with additional features to enhance your streaming experience at a massive scale.